MariusArhaug/MariusArhaug/README.md

 ### Hi there 👋
 My name is Marius Arhaug.
 I am currently studying for my masters degree in Computer Science at NTNU.
 Where I am majoring in the field of _Algorithms_ and _High Performance Computing (HPC)_.
 While studying I am also working as a partime software developer <a href="https://github.com/sportradar"><strong>@Sportradar</strong></a>.
 Where I am now working for their _streaming_ squad where we use technologies such as **Go**. **C++**, **TypeScript** and **GraphQL**.

-This summer I had the opportunity to work as a software engineer <a href="https://github.com/microsoft">@Microsoft</a>.
+This summer and the previous summer, I had the opportunity to work as a software engineer <a href="https://github.com/microsoft">@Microsoft</a>.
 Where I worked on a backend team, _Loki_ that served data to various office services.
 Here I used **C# / .NET** and learned alot about how to scale out services at an enterprise level.

 - 📫 How to reach me: mariusarhaug@hotmail.com
-- ⚡ Fun fact: I partake in my country's regional team in powerlifting.
+- ⚡ Fun fact: I am a member of Norways junior national team in powerlifting.

 <a href="https://www.linkedin.com/in/marius-arhaug-9606321a8/">![Linkedin](https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)</a>